 The day of the competition arrived.
-There was competitive atmosphere as there were so many students from different schools.
-Shri had already started feeling very nervous but had his mother’s advice in is mind.
-For a long while he could not think about a concept.
+There was a competitive atmosphere as there were so many students from different schools.
+Shri had already started feeling very nervous but had his mother’s advice in his mind.
+For a long while, he could not think about a concept.

 Suddenly, the memories of the priest painting the holy figures on the wall surrounded his mind.
 With an inner force, he started drawing a figure of a mythological figure of Hindu belief system.
 His heart and mind concentrated only towards one goal.

 His drawing was not so good but he indeed made a very intelligent design.
 The competition was over, the results were awaited.
 Soon after the break, the judges were to announce the results.
 For Shri, winning was not important.
 He only wanted to have an experience of a competition.

 The long silence was broken when the judges announced Shri as the Winner.
 He was completely blank.
 His mother took a lead and pushed him to accept the prize from the judges.
 His happiness had no bounds.
 His mother’s advice was in his mind.
 He directly went and touched his mother’s feet to get blessings.